roeegro/SwimFix/OpenPose Plus Setup Guide.md

 To customize the model, simply changing it in `models.py`.

 ### Custom Data
 In case you wish to train a model on your own data you need to create an annotation file in JSON format for that data.
+Make sure to annotate in the [COCO Format](http://cocodataset.org/#format-data).
 For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`

 1. Use the above annotator in order to annotate your data in the correct format.<br>Please check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.
-2. Export the annotated data to a JSON file in a [COCO Format](http://cocodataset.org/#format-data) to `dataset/COCO/cocoapi/annotations/` folder and name it `person_keypoints_custom.json` .
+2. Export the annotated data to a JSON file in a  to `data/your_data/` folder and name it `person_keypoints_custom.json` .
 3. Copy the [dataset folder](#step-0---data-import) from step 0 to `dataset/COCO/cocoapi/images/` folder.

 At the end of this step you should have: